 See the Department of State’s Fact Sheet on Sweden for information on U.S. - Sweden relations.

 Visit the Embassy of Sweden website for the most current visa information.

 Sweden is a party to the Schengen Agreement.
 This means that U.S. citizens may enter Sweden for up to 90 days for tourist or business purposes without a visa.
 Your passport should be valid for at least six months beyond the period of stay.
 You need sufficient funds and a return airline ticket.
-For additional details about travel into and within Schengen countries, please see our Schengen fact sheet.
+For additional details about travel into and within Schengen countries, please see our U.S. travelers in Europe page.

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Sweden.

 Sweden has been subject to terrorist incidents in the past, and the potential for a terrorist incident remains.
 Like other countries in the Schengen area, Sweden’s open borders with its Western European neighbors could permit terrorist groups to enter and exit the country with anonymity.
-European governments are taking action to guard against terrorist attacks; however, all European countries remain potentially vulnerable to attacks from transnational terrorist organizations.
+European governments are taking action to guard against terrorist attacks, but all European countries remain potentially vulnerable to attacks from transnational terrorist organizations or homegrown terrorists.

 Crime: Sweden has a low crime rate.
-Violent crimes, such as homicides and sexual assaults, do occur in Sweden; however, the majority of violent crimes occur in larger cities such as Stockholm, Gothenburg, and Malmo.
-Illegal weapons of various types are available in Sweden, as well hand grenades; however armed violence against the public continues to be a rare occurrence.
-Organized crime groups do commit armed acts against each other.
+However, violent crimes, such as homicides and sexual assaults, do occur in Sweden.
+The majority of violent crimes occur in larger cities such as Stockholm, Gothenburg, and Malmo.
+Armed violence against the public continues to be a rare occurrence.
+Organized crime groups have committed armed acts against each other.

 See our webpage on help for U.S. victims of crime overseas.